Descendants from the Event Planner

 In the late 1990s and early 2000s, Clia Foster, abused nearly to death by her biological father, comes to accept another man as "Dad" and begins the long road to discovering her own self-worth and overcoming the burden and struggles imposed on her for nearly the first decade of her life.

-Eleven years later, in 2071, her younger sister Greta, now eighteen, participates in a student-made motion picture that gets her a nomination for one of those "little golden statues" like her middle-namesake, Elise Matthews, now in her eighties and still going strong, has several of.
+In the early 2070s, Lenore's coming of age younger sister Greta participates in a student-made motion picture that gets her a nomination for one of those "little golden statues" like her middle-namesake, Elise Matthews, now in her eighties and still going strong, has several of.